MileHacker Logo

 Hidden Gems in Fresno

-Beyond the well-known attractions, Fresno holds several lesser-known places and local favorites with unique experiences.
+Beyond the well-well-known attractions, Fresno holds several lesser-known places and local favorites with unique experiences.

-• St. John's Cathedral (Roman Catholic): Beautiful historic cathedral with impressive architecture and colored glass.
+• St. John's Cathedral (Roman Catholic): Beautiful historic cathedral having striking architecture and colored glass.

 • Chukchansi Park: Home to the Fresno Grizzlies baseball team (Minor League Baseball).

-• Gazebo Gardens Nursery: Hosts popular weekend events with food trucks, live music, and a bustling environment.
+• Gazebo Gardens Nursery: Hosts popular weekend events with food trucks, live music, and a vibrant environment.

 More Local Discoveries